 The ministry offers a journey of healing and reconciliation for women and men who are suffering distress from a past abortion experience.
 Clients will be referred to a professional counselor who specializes in dealing with the trauma associated with this experience.
-For more information call Project Rachel at 403-218-5506 or toll free at 1-877-597-3223 or email: firstname.lastname@example.org.
+For more information call Project Rachel at 403-218-5506 or toll free at 1-877-597-3223.
+You may also e-mail firstname.lastname@example.org

 When was the last time you picked up some spiritual reading?
 I mean picked up a book?
 Do we still have the luxury of time for deep, thoughtful reading?
 And is there still a place for physical books when we spend so much of our time online?
 The Church has a clear idea about what spiritual reading is.
 Distinct in its subject matter and purpose, it is a seeking out of wisdom from trusted spiritual ancestors.
 Confined to the following sources we read with the purpose of growing in holiness:

 Is holiness unfashionable now?
 We are required to seek it, and the practice of spiritual reading is a proven method for absorbing spiritual advice from the greatest practitioners of our faith.
 Here is what we are striving for: “When I read holy books then the spirit and body are illumined and I become the temple of God and the harp of the Holy Spirit, played by divine powers through them I am corrected and through them I receive a kind of divine change and I am made into a different person” [St. Gregory the Theologian].
 As St. Ambrose says of God, “we address him when we pray; we hear him when we read.”